wclin2/Employee-Attrition-Analysis/README.md

 If 200 employees turnover, it would cost the company **$15.7M Per Year**.

-## D. Data Understaninf & Preparation
+## D. Data Understanding & Preparation

 First, we can use histogram plot to check the distribution of our predictors.
 From the below plot, we can notice that,
 - There are some zero-variance predictors which will be deleted later (Employee Count, Over 18, Standard Hours).